mickaelsilva/chewBBACA_deprecated/README.md

  **6.1 Creating a clean allelic profile for PHYLOViZ**

-Clean a raw output file from an allele calling to a phyloviz readable file.
+Clean an alleles.txt raw output file from an allele calling to a phyloviz readable file.
 Keep the locus with only Exact matches or new alleles found for all genomes.

 Basic usage:

-	% Extract_cgAlleles.py -i rawDataToClean.txt -o cleanedOutput.txt -r removeLocusList.txt -g removeGenomesList.txt
+	% Extract_cgAlleles.py -i Alleles.txt -o cleanedOutput.txt -r removeLocusList.txt -g removeGenomesList.txt

 `-i` raw output file from an allele calling